|Canada at Mexico 1986|

 He is considered to be Canada's greatest center-back.
 He captained Canada as it won the Gold cup in 2000.
 He made the Gold cup all-tournament team in 2000 and 2002.
 He spent most of his career in the UK, playing for Dundee United, Wigan Atletic and Ipswich Town.
 In 2012 as part of the Canadian Soccer Association's centennial celebration, he was named to the all-time Canada XI men's team.

 CB: Frank Yallop

-He played in the Premiership before moving to play in MLS in 1996.
+Frank Yallop played in the Premiership before moving to play in MLS in 1996.
 He spent 13 seasons with Ipswich Town and a brief loan move to Blackburn rovers.
-He played with Tampa Bay Mutiny. capped 52 times for Canada.
+With Ipswich Town, he relegated to the seond divsion im 1986.
+In 1992, he helped the club to gain to First Divison.
+He played with Tampa Bay Mutiny between 1996 and 1998.
+He capped 52 times for Canada from 1990 and 1997.

 CB: Randy Samuel

 Samuel started his career with the Edmonton Eagles and Vancouver Whitecaps, before joining PSV Eindhoven in 1985.
 Playing just five Eredivisie games for PSV, he moved on to FC Volendam in 1987, becoming a key member of the team until he moved on to league rivals Fortuna Sittard in 1990.
 He later played for Port Vale , Harstad IL(Norway),Vancouver 86ers, the Hampton Roads Mariners, and the Montreal Impact.
 He went to Mexico 1986 for Canada.